tributech-solutions/tributech-catalog-api/README.md

   * Create, view, edit and delete DTDL models
   * Create, view, edit and delete instances

+Screenshots can be found under /docs/assets/.

 ### State of the projects
 Both projects of this repository are used in production to power the [Tributech DataSpace Kit](https://www.tributech.io/product/dataspace-kit).
 We will create a demo repository that allows a quick bootstrap of the open-source stack including authorization soon.
 At the moment some manual adaptions might be necessary to get the frontend/backend running without an identity provider.

+#### Catalog-UI
+The model builder is currently under develop and not feature complete, missing functionality mainly affects complex properties for now e.g. it is currently not possible to add/edit/remove enum values.

 ### Example DTDL-Models